-- inhalation - external irradiation from radioactive substances in the air and on the ground - consumption of meat, milk, cereals, roots, fruits, grown berries, vegetables and fish.
-For all sites, except Barsebäck, consumption of game, mushrooms and wild berries were also exposure pathways to be taken into account - · for Ringhals, consumption of shell-fish is also included - drinking water is only included as a pathway for Forsmark and Studsvik.
+- o inhalation - $\circ$ $\;$ external irradiation from radioactive substances in the air and on the ground - consumption of meat, milk, cereals, roots, fruits, grown berries, vegetables and fish.
+For all sites, except Barsebäck, consumption of game, mushrooms and wild berries were also exposure pathways to be taken into account - o for Ringhals, also consumption of shell-fish is included - o drinking water is only included as a pathway for Forsmark and Studsvik.

 All exposure pathways included in the calculations are treated separately.
-Release to dose factors have been calculated for more than 150 radionuclides.
+Release-to-dose factors have been calculated for more than 150 radionuclides.